 Liturgy Schedules

-Guidelines for Eucharistic Ministers
+Guidelines for Extraordinary Ministers of Holy Communion

 Please dress appropriately.

-When not offering the Precious Blood: ciborium minister will stand to the priest's right.
+Body minister will stand to the priest's right.
 Choir minister will stand to the priest's left.

 Choir host ministers will proceed down the side aisle to go to the choir loft, then come back down the center aisle after the last congregant.
 The people at the back of the church (elderly and disabled) should be told to wait until the choir is served.